How to Add a Post to a Page in WordPress: Everything You Need to Know About Publishing New Content

 Adding Title and Content

-Both the post’s title and content are essential parts of the website’s SEO.
+Both the post’s title and content are essential parts of WordPress SEO.

 You’ll automatically see an Add Title field on the top of the page of the visual editor.
 It is possible to publish posts without titles, making it harder for readers to find the post.